api3dao/vitepress-docs/docs/reference/oev-network/searchers/arguments.md

 ### Proxy Address

-dAPPs use a proxy address to read the latest data point from a dAPI.
+dApps use a proxy address to read the latest data point from a dAPI.
 The [API3 Market](https://market.api3.org) lists the proxy addresses for dAPIs across all chains.